2026 Cannabis Industry Statistics

 According to Gallup, 47% of Americans say they have tried marijuana at some time.

-Statista found that 21% of American people between the ages 18-64 prefer flower when they consume.
-(Here are the best-selling cannabis strains of 2024 according to Leafly if you’re curious!)
+Statista found that 21% of all Americans between the ages of 18-64 use THC flower/buds.
+(Here are the best-selling cannabis strains of 2025, according to Leafly, if you’re curious!)

 • 16% prefer edibles